 About Boston Consulting Group

-Our diverse, global teams bring deep industry and functional expertise and a range of perspectives to spark change.
-BCG delivers solutions through leading-edge management consulting along with technology and design, corporate and digital ventures—and business purpose.
-BCG works in a uniquely collaborative model across the firm and throughout all levels of the client organization, generating results that allow their clients to thrive.
+BCG believes that in order to succeed, organizations must blend digital and human capabilities.
+The firm’s diverse, global teams bring deep industry and functional expertise and a range of perspectives to spark change through leading-edge management consulting as well as data science, technology and design, digital ventures, and business purpose.
+Its collaborative approach within and beyond the firm delivers results that enable its clients to thrive.

 The Henderson legacy

-BCG was founded in 1963 by Bruce D. Henderson, a former Bible salesman and Harvard B-school dropout.
+BCG was founded in 1963 by Bruce D. Henderson, a former Bible salesman and Harvard Business School dropout.
 Challenged by the CEO of The Boston Safe Deposit & Trust Company to form a consulting arm for the organization, Henderson responded with an aggressive strategy.
 While his first month's billings amounted to $500 and his office had a staff of just two by the end of his first year in business, Henderson's subsequent success is impossible to deny-and it was driven largely by expansion.
-In 1966, BCG became the first Western strategy consulting outfit in Japan, and a string of offices throughout Europe soon followed.
-By 1976, half of the firm's revenue was being generated outside the U.S.-a year after Henderson laid out a plan for employee stock ownership that saw the firm fully owned by BCGers in 1979.
-Such was Henderson's reputation within the business world that, following his death in 1992, no less a publication than the Financial Times wrote that "few people have had as much impact on international business in the second half of the twentieth century as the founder of The Boston Consulting Group."
+In 1966, BCG became the first Western strategy consulting firm in Japan, and offices throughout Europe soon followed.
+By 1976, half of the firm's revenue was being generated outside the U.S.—a year after Henderson laid out a plan for employee stock ownership that saw the firm fully owned by BCGers in 1979.
+Such was Henderson's reputation within the business world that, following his death in 1992, the Financial Times wrote, "few people have had as much impact on international business in the second half of the twentieth century as the founder of The Boston Consulting Group."

 In the News